Yunshasha/Digital_Marketplace/README.md

 ## Learn More

-You can find the full tutorial video for free on Youtube [Josh tried coding](https://www.youtube.com/watch?v=06g6YJ6JCJU&list=PLtDsuMoGvRpiPPiRVlDaVBuzHBCMfh5nH&index=2) channel
+You can find the full tutorial video for free on Youtube [Josh tried coding](https://www.youtube.com/watch?v=06g6YJ6JCJU&list=PLtDsuMoGvRpiPPiRVlDaVBuzHBCMfh5nH&index=2) channel.
+Also all the resouce from [Josh Github Repo](https://github.com/joschan21/digitalhippo)
 <br/>
 <br/>
 **extensions**